soobin1104/soobin1104/README.md

 **About me**

-- ❤️ I love writing TypeScript, Javascript，Vue and React
+- 💖 I love writing TypeScript, Javascript，Vue and React
+- 🎮 League of Legends and Switch Games
+- 🎧 Kpop Music 다 좋아

 #### Languages